-- original and photocopy of your passport with a valid long-stay visa
+- Original and photocopy of your passport with a valid long-stay visa.

-- three passport-size photographs
+- Two passport-size photographs.

 If a document is not in French, you should supply a certified French translation.

 On submitting all documents, you will receive a receipt acknowledging an application for a residence permit.
 This acts as the document legalizing your temporary stay in France until you get your permit (or not).
 The whole process takes from between a week to a few months.